subhamlenka-hub/animted-react-app/README.md

 # 🎨 animted-react-app

-> Practicing React and 3D animation with Tailwind CSS and GSAP
+> Practicing React and 3D animation with Tailwind CSS and GSAP (This Project I Have Done From JavaScript Mastery YouTube Video)

 This is a front-end project built using **React**, **Tailwind CSS**, and **GSAP**.
 It focuses on interactive 3D animations and smooth UI transitions.